andrewtheart/DiskActivityMonitor/README.md

 ## Configuration

-Settings live at `%ProgramData%\DiskActivityMonitor\config.json` and can be edited from the dashboard or by hand (the collector watches the file).
+Machine-wide collector settings live at `%ProgramData%\DiskActivityMonitor\config.json` and can be edited from the dashboard or by hand (the collector watches the file).
+Invalid or oversized replacements are ignored in favor of the last known-good settings.
 Thresholds are in GB.

 | Key | Meaning | Default |
 |-----|---------|---------|